 Long-term abuse of Adderall, or using exceptionally high doses, can cause the following signs and symptoms:

 - rash, hives

 - paranoia—fearful thoughts and feelings of persecution

-Dangers Of Adderall Abuse And Addiction
+Dangers Of Abusing Adderall

 Medical professionals prescribe precise doses at exact administration schedules to treat a specific problem a patient may have.
 Abuse is the use of a drug outside of its prescribed use and dosage.
 Abusing any prescription drug is dangerous; this is particularly true with Adderall.